SkwdStudios/turup-s-gambit/Documentation/FLOW.md

-# Turup's Gambit - Classic Mode (Court Piece Style)
+# Turup's Gambit - Game Flow Documentation

+## Classic Mode (Court Piece Style)

-## Overview
+### Overview

-This is a detailed game flow for Turup's Gambit Classic Mode, based on the traditional Court Piece - 5-Card Trump Calling Version.
+This is a detailed game flow for Turup's Gambit Classic Mode, based on the traditional Court Piece (also known as Court Piece, Hokm, or Rung).
 The game is played by four players in teams of two, using a standard 52-card deck.

 ---